openhpc/cloudwg/tutorials/sc20/getting-started.md

 ~~~

-Once connected to the EC2 instance, install the aws cli client and set your API credentials.
+Once connected to the EC2 instance, install the aws cli client.

 You will need to set these API keys each time you log in to this instance.